AIMLab-UBC/MIDL2020/README.md

 ```

 ### Patch extraction
-First of all, you should define the `enum` in `utils/subtype_enum.py`.
+First of all, the `enum` in `utils/subtype_enum.py` should be defined.

 Afterwards, we extract the 1024 * 1024 patches and then downsampled to 512 * 512 and 256 * 256 using the `extract_patches.py`.
-This script not only extract patches, but also store the patches into a H5 file to easy data transfer and management.
-However, we use our own data annotation file so the annotation check part needs to changed for your own dataset.
+This script not only extract patches, but also store the patches into a H5 file for easy data transfer and management.
+However, we use our own data annotation file so the annotation parse and check portion needs to changed for other dataset.

 ### Patch-level: train, validation and test
 The following bash script is used to invokve training, validation and test: